daniel-muthukrishna/astrodash/README.md

 ## 4. Dependencies:
-    Using pip will automatically install numpy, scipy, specutils, and tensorflow.
+    Using pip will automatically install numpy, scipy, specutils, pyqtgraph, and tensorflow.

     PyQt4